 Detection of possible irregularities or corporate misconducts through:

 Regular monitoring of non-financial and financial red flags;

-Regular monitoring of corporate developments and tracking of 'questionable' individuals; and
+Regular monitoring of corporate developments; and

 Engagements with the directors or auditors of the Listed Issuers and other intermediaries to address concerns not only relating to a direct breach of the LR but also poor CG practices or other undesirable practices with the aim of enhancing the standard of CG practices and good business conduct among the Listed Issuers.
 The engagement is also an important platform for us to share our expectations with the management, directors, advisors, auditors and company secretaries of the Listed Issuers.

 Undertaking thematic studies to detect emerging trends and issues, and consider appropriate actions to address or mitigate these issues or trends, including issuance of directives or proposing changes to regulatory framework.
 The "themes" are derived from possible risk areas or current trends or issues which in our opinion can give rise to potential abuses or malpractices.

 Undertaking preliminary investigation to establish a prima-facie case before referring the possible breaches to Investigation or other relevant authorities for enforcement actions.

 The sources of information for purpose of our surveillance activities include but not limited to the following: